Bob Pritchard is a Canadian composer living in Burnaby, British Columbia. His

 and he has a particular interest in interactive and gestural performance.
 A recipient of numerous commissions,

-his works have been presented by performers such as Jane Coop, Marguerite Witvoet, Julia Nolan, John Sampen,
+his works have been presented by performers such as Jane Coop, Margaret Lancaster, Marguerite Witvoet, Julia Nolan,

-Barbara Pritchard, Chenoa Anderson, the Calgary Philharmonic Orchestra, and the St Lawrence Quartet, and
+John Sampen, Barbara Pritchard, Beverly Johnston, Chenoa Anderson, the Calgary Philharmonic Orchestra, the Okanagan Symphony,

-and South America, Europe, Russia, Australia, and Japan.
-His music has twice been selected by Canadian
+broadcasts in North and South America, Europe, Russia, Australia, and Japan.
+His works have twice been selected by Canadian

 juries for submission to the International Society of Contemporary Music.